Blueprints for a Greener Tomorrow

 And what good are sustainability and design if you don’t consider the people who will use it?

-Throughout its 300,000 square feet, the Wealthy Operations Center in Michigan has a number of features that marry conscientious aesthetics with environmentally sound practices.
+Throughout its 300,000-square-feet, the Wealthy Operations Center in Michigan has a number of features that marry conscientious aesthetics with environmentally sound practices.
 Natural light pours into many corners of the center, and aspects like fast-acting overhead doors both preserve energy and shut off lousy weather from drivers and other workers.
 Horton, from Progressive AE, says that these types of features are just as critical as those in the sustainability specs.

 “A bus storage and maintenance facility is often approached as just a space to house and maintain buses,” Horton says.
 “However, it is important for clients to expand their design view to recognize that people are still a priority.
 ‘People’ costs are one of the largest expenditures of any operation, so keeping employees healthy and happy can have a direct impact on the bottom line.”

-Wendel architects Johnson and Muse point to efforts to “maximize occupant health and comfort” at the Cinder Bed Road Maintenance Facility in Lorton for the Washington Metropolitan Area Transit Authority, such as a sloped, operable roof that lends itself to ventilation and glazing on bay doors to capitalize on natural day light.
+Wendel architects Johnson and Muse pointed to efforts to “maximize occupant health and comfort” at the Cinder Bed Road Maintenance Facility in Lorton for the Washington Metropolitan Area Transit Authority, such as a sloped, operable roof that lends itself to ventilation and glazing on bay doors to capitalize on natural day light.

 And the people-side of that sustainability goal even shows up in the form of handcrafted jewelry sold and recycled glass beads sold on rubber tire floors.
 The Santa Monica, Calif.
-Big Blue Bus system tacked on a retail store that is green to the hilt, a compliment that green public transit plans established in 1992 that, most recently, included a new, 66,000-square-foot maintenance facility.
-Linda Gamberg, acting customer relations administrator for the city’s bus service, says the tokens and trinkets for sale help give users and transit enthusiast “a glimpse into our philosophy.”
+Big Blue Bus system tacked on a retail store that is green to the hilt, a compliment that green public transit plans it established in 1992 that, most recently, included a new, 66,000-square-foot maintenance facility.
+Linda Gamberg, acting customer relations administrator for the city’s bus service, said the tokens and trinkets for sale help give users and transit enthusiast “a glimpse into our philosophy.”